oceanprotocol/docs/veocean-data-farming/df-background.md

 - Buy the datasets (and use them to make $) — or work with people who can
 - Stake on them, and claim the rewards.

 Driving DCV for publishing & consuming is your challenge.
 It will take real work.
 And then the reward is APY.
-It’s incentives all the way down:)
+It’s incentives all the way down :)

 ## Reward Function